Cases across Cambria County remain unsolved

 He was last seen alive shortly after midnight on Feb.
 17, 1981, after working an eight-hour shift at the former Beth Energy Mine 32.

-According to Tribune-Democrat archives, Nedwreski's body was dumped over what is known as the Winterset Bridge, which carries the Ebensburg-Loretto Road over railroad tracks where his body was seen by a train crew near the tracks around 10 a.m.
+According to Tribune-Democrat archives, Nedwreski's body was dumped over what is known as the Winterset Bridge, which carried the Manor Drive over railroad tracks where his body was seen by a train crew near the tracks around 10 a.m.

 Nedwreski was an Air Force veteran who had served in Vietnam.
 He was a married father of two children.